haxtibal/netsnmptable/README.md

  ('Second', 'SubSecond'): {'aValue': '4', 'anotherValue': '4'}}
 ```

+### Example 3: Query a multi-indexed table with only selected index values ###
-Additionally, you can limit the query to certain sub index...
+(outdated) You can limit the query to certain sub index:

 ```python
 table.set_start_index(("First",))
 tbldict = table.get(vb)